The right mental model makes software easier

 What was the original mental model called?

-It was a struggle to describe the original mental model in familiar, real-world terms.
-The user must fill in a series of complex forms, and they need to juggle back and forth between an unknown number them.
-Users didn’t know how many forms they’d have to juggle—hence “Surprise juggling”.
+It was a struggle to describe the original or old mental model in familiar, real-world terms.
+The user had to fill in a series of disjointed forms, and needed to juggle back and forth between an unknown number them.
+Users didn’t know how many forms they’d have to juggle—hence “Surprise Juggling”.

-We wanted to—had to—change the mental model to one that was clear and familiar.
+We wanted to—had to—change the mental model from Surprise Juggling to one that was clear and familiar.

 The new mental model: “Got gossip?
 Fill me in”